fbpx

 The benefits of visiting are endless, for both the visitor and the visited.

-To further ensure our volunteers are also reaping the rewards of community and companionship, our CVS team hosts a catch-up each month.
+To further ensure our volunteers are also reaping the rewards of community and companionship, our ACVVS team hosts a catch-up each month.

 This provides our valued visitors the opportunity to debrief and provide feedback, advice, words of encouragement and support for one another, as well as training opportunities for those who would like to use the tablets or VR headsets.